lamirta/novi-eindopdracht-frontend-v1/README.md

 _Note_: because this project runs on localhost:3000 it is important to start this project before starting/running another project.
 React will then automatically ask to run that project on a different port.

 ## REST-endpoint documentation
 These are the endpoints that are available in the backend code.
-The backend code is running on http://localhost:8080 , so make sure to check if this.
+The backend code is running on http://localhost:8080 , so make sure to check this.
 Copy+Paste the reuqest path to access the endpoint.

 ### Authentication
 #### POST `/authenticate`